SI4404-Kelompok2-Pescador/Pescador-Backend/README.md

 $ go mod download
 ```

-- Create a `.env` file in the root directory of the project and copy the contents of `.env.example` into it
+- Create a `.env` file in the root directory of the project and copy the contents of `.env.example` into it then change with your dependencies

 - Run the application